-I am a PhD candidate (ABD) and Forrest S. Crawford Fellow at the Rock Ethics Institute (2024—2025) at the Philosophy department at Penn State University.
+I am a PhD candidate (ABD, defending 2026) and Forrest S. Crawford Fellow at the Rock Ethics Institute (2024—2025) at the Philosophy department at Penn State University.
 2023—2025, I am a research associate at the Centre for Ethics at the University of Toronto.
-2024—2025, I am a visiting student at the University of Guelph.
+2024—2026, I am a visiting student at the University of Guelph.

 I completed my BA (Hons.) in Philosophy at the University of Toronto.